The Easy Way to write a Small Business Plan for a Bank Loan

-It's important to understand that when developing a plan, there are plans for internal use, those for investors, those for bankers, etc. Be sure you know who your plan is going to be for.
-In this article we are going to focus on the one written to obtain financing.
+It's important to understand that when developing a plan that there are plans for internal use, those for investors, those for bankers, etc. Be sure you know who your plan is going to be for.
+In this article we are going to focus on the one written to obtain financing

-If you are applying for a loan for a small franchise business, this process will be a bit easier as much of the information for three of your four sections the franchisor can help you with.
-The bank will also know that you are applying for financing for a business that others have been successful in, and that you'll receive guidance and training for your business.
+If you're applying for a loan for a small franchise business then this process will be a bit easier.
+The bank will also know that you are applying for financing for a business that others have been successful in and that you'll receive guidance and training for your business.
 However, they will still want to know about you and why you personally would be a good fit for this business.

-But remember, do NOT go for Length!
+But remember to NOT go for length!
 Even though a plan that is pages and pages long may look impressive on the outside, to a banker with limited time it is NOT impressive!
 They want to know "just the facts".
 So keep your plan to around 10 pages.

 They will evaluate you based on several criteria and those are what they want to know about.
 As financing has become more and more difficult to obtain, selling yourself and your plan is required.

-Section 1: This section is all about discussing the business that you want to start or get financing for.
-You may find it helpful to do a small SWAT analysis on your business (S-strengths, W-weaknesses, O-opportunities, T-threats of your business idea) - this will help you complete this section.
+⭐ Section 1: This section is all about discussing the business that you want to start or get financing for.
+You may find it helpful to do a small SWAT analysis on your business (S-strengths, W-weaknesses, O-opportunities, T-threats of your business idea).
 You'll also want to be sure to properly answer the following questions:

 • What is the purpose of this business?